Ryan Gosling: The In Contention Interview

 To prepare for the role, Gosling moved to New York for one month before shooting even began, immersing himself in the life of his character.
 He lived in a small apartment in Brooklyn and spent time shadowing 8th grade teacher David Easton.
 Speaking matter-of-factly about his methods, Gosling mentions, “There’s a million ways to get there, but it’s a challenge when there’s no real reference for the people you play.”

+What might also be considered a challenge for some actors is sharing the screen with untrained thespians.
 But Gosling seems to have found a preference of sorts, so much so that he plans on casting his upcoming directorial debut, “The Lord’s Resistance,” with non-actors across the board.

 “I love working with non-actors,” he says.
 “Actors are so manipulative, and non-actors are not.
 They push you in ways that the best actors in the world can’t.”